Lilla-Kavecsanszki/order-easy/README.md

 **Option 4 - Get the Order List:** Enter the number 4 then hit enter to confirm that a message is displayed explaining what the user needs to do next, including the required user input and an example.
 **Validation:** Enter more or less than the required amount of details to confirm that an error message is displayed explaining that the input data is invalid, and reminding the user of the requirements and the number of details entered.
 Enter the correct amount of details with one detail not being a number to confirm that an error message is displayed explaining that the input data is invalid, and also printing out the invalid detail that was entered, along with the requirement that it needs to be a float or an integer.
 **Functionailty:** Enter valid values to confirm that the application displays multiple messages to reassure the user that their request is being processed.
-At the end, a table is printed, that presents all data from the Stocks Sheet in an easily readable format.
-After completion, open the Google Sheet to confirm that the Current Stock Holding column is uploaded and today's date is also displayed in the heading.
-Also confirm that the How much to order column is uploaded too and all calculations are correct.
+In the end, a table is printed, that presents all data from the Stocks Sheet in an easily readable format.
+After completion, open the Google Sheet to confirm that the 'Current Stock Holding' column is uploaded and today's date is also displayed in the heading.
+Also confirm that the 'How much to order' column is uploaded too and all calculations are correct.
-Use option 2 to add a new product or option 3 to delete a product, and then choose option 4 again to confirm that the data and therefore the validation requirements are updated accordingly and the programs runs smoothly with no issues.
+Use option 2 to add a new product or option 3 to delete a product, and then choose option 4 again to confirm that the data and therefore the validation requirements are updated accordingly, and the programs runs smoothly with no issues.

 **Option 5 - Exit:** Enter the number 5 and press enter to confirm that the goodbye message is displayed, and the application terminates.